 Block Island has lovely trails for walking and hiking

-Rodman's Hollow This 230-acre basin has rolling hills and vistas.
-Hike the long or short loop leading to the Ocean.
-In the spring you may see the dazzling Shad Bloom.
-Directions: Walk down off of Cooneymus Road, just after the big Rodman's Hollow sign on the left.
-About 0.25 miles down on the left, you will see a wooden gate and turnstile marking the trail entrance.
-There's a long or short loop to take.
-The trail soon splits.
-Bear left to traverse the bottom of the Hollow or bear right to the top of a knoll with panoramic views.
-The trails intersect again to return to the Road.
+This 230-acre glacial outwash basin, located in the southwest part of the island, is considered the birthplace of conservation on Block Island.
+Walk down Black Rock Road off of Cooneymus Road.
+About 0.25 miles down on your left, you will see a wooden gate and turnstile marking the trail entrance.
+Bear left, where the trail splits to traverse the bottom of the Hollow (where you can also access a trail leading to Fresh Pond); bear right to ascend a knoll with a wonderful panoramic vista.
+The trails intersect again to return to Black Rock Road.
 If you turn left and continue down the road, you can access the beach via a trail down the bluff.

 Directions: Turn onto Walk down off of Cooneymus Road.
 About 0.25 miles down on the left there is a turnstile at the head of the trail.
 The trail soon splits.
 Bear left to traverse the bottom of the Hollow; walk right to ascend a hill with a giant vista.